ladybug-tools/spider/gbxml-viewer/r13/assets/about-gbxml-viewer.md

 	* Window to Wall ratios for the eight compass directions, exposed to Sun surfaces and more
 * Enable the updating and error-fixing of some aspects of the gbXML files as well as adding simple elements
 	* Add ground planes, add colors of surfaces, create sections and exploded views
 * Serve as an input/output engine for calculations performed by other apps.
-For example: Sun paths, fly-through's and more
+For example: Sun paths, fly-through and more
 	* Spin-offs are working with Node.js and on Amazon Web Services
 * Integrate nicely into complex, ongoing large project web-enabled workflows
 	* Save edits and apply these to the next release of the incoming files, play nice in an iframe, cross-origin-friendly